Logistics & Distribution: The distance that food travels is actually a small % of the overall carbon footprint from food production.

 Ocean Life: Rising temperatures may reduce the catches of the worlds primary fish species by up to 40% within the next 30 years.
 This may lead to a loss of income for workers dependant on the fishing industry and an increase in prices for the end consumer.

 Affected Crops: Global warming affects every growing, living thing on this earth.
 However, there are several crops that are more likely to be adversely affected than others.
 Coffee growing regions are being impacted by longer droughts, higher temperatures, and more extreme weather conditions, such as heavy rainfall.
 Chocolate is also at risk.
 Cacao trees can only grow in very specific conditions.
 These trees require humid, rainy conditions.
 With the increase of average temperature throughout cocoa growing regions, the heat is taking moisture from the plants and ground, thus decreasing humidity.
 More extreme weather and generally warmer temperatures throughout the pacific northwest is affecting the growth and production of hops, a necessary ingredient in beer.
 Another treat that is also at risk is your morning breakfast of pancakes and maple syrup.
 Sugar maples require very specific growing conditions, and take almost half a decade to reach maturity.
 With the increase of daily highs, and the days have been too hot and the nights too warm for the trees to produce syrup.
 Additionally, acid rain changes the PH balance in soil, adding yet another obstacle to syrup production.
 Extreme weather on land affects more than just coastal regions.
-Peanuts are grown in the Southern U, and require 5 months of consistently warm weather and 20-40 inches or rain in order to thrive.
+Peanuts are grown in the Southern United States, and require 5 months of consistently warm weather and 20-40 inches or rain in order to thrive.
 Droughts in the area have affected peanut production, and when production is negatively affected, you can be sure that prices will rise.
 Rising prices is not the only issue.
 Potatoes , a primary sample of Peruvian agriculture and export, also require specific conditions to grow.
 As the temperature rises, the land which is suitable for potato farming changes.
 In order to maintain optimal growing conditions, potato agriculture is slowly moving to higher and higher altitudes.
 Unfortunately, the Andes have a peak, and soon there will be no altitude remaining that is suitable for potatoes to grow.
 Off land, in the ocean, climate change is seriously affecting seafood, in particular lobster and salmon.
 Lobsters are cold blooded, and as the temperature of the ocean rises, these crustaceans have to use more of their energy just to exist, which in turn means they have less energy for feeding, growth, reproduction.
 These higher water temperatures are also affecting salmon spawning cycle and increasing mortality rates for the youngsters.

 The Human Toll